Fractality of certain quantum states: Results

 Our main results are given by \begin{theorem} Let $P(x,t)$ denote the probability density of a Weierstrass-like wave function (\ref{wellinf}).
 Then \begin{enumerate} \item at the initial time $t=0$ the probability density, $P_0(x)=P(x,0)$, forms a fractal graph in the space variable (i.e.\ a\/ {\em space fractal\/}) of dimension $D_x=\max\{s,1\}$; \item the dimension $D_x$ of graph of $P_t(x)=P(x,t=const)$ does not change in time; \item for almost every $x$ inside the well the probability density, $P_x(t)=P(x=\const,t)$, forms a fractal graph in the time variable (i.e.\ a\/ {\em time fractal\/}) of dimension $D_t(x)=D_t:=1+s/2$; \item for a discrete, dense set of points $x_d$, $P_{x_d}(t)=P(x_d,t)$ is smooth and thus $D_t(x_d)=1$; \item for even $q$ the average velocity $\frac{d\langle x\rangle}{dt}(t)$ is fractal with the dimension of its graph equal to $D_v=\max\{(1+s)/2,1\}$; \item the surface $P(x,t)$ has dimension $D_{xy}=2+s/2$. \end{enumerate} \end{theorem}

 The physical meaning of the above theorem has been discussed in~\cite{wojcik01db}.
+Here we only emphasize that to generate a fractal wave function with exact mathematically rigorous fractal features with infinite scaling properties an infinite energy is required.
+However, even a few terms in the series defining the function (\ref{wellinf}) can lead to physically interesting effects.

-We give its proof in section~\ref{sec:proof}.
-It is based on the power-law behavior of the average $\delta$-oscillation of the infinite double sum present in $P(x,t) = |\Psi(x,t)|^2$ (\ref{eq:probdens}).
-In section~\ref{sec:boxdim} we introduce some fundamental concepts and facts to be used in subsequent analysis.
+Our proof of Theorem \ref{twierdze:well} is based on the power-law behavior of the average $\delta$-oscillation of the infinite double sum present in $P(x,t) = |\Psi(x,t)|^2$, see Eq.~(\ref{eq:probdens}) in Appendix.
+Some fundamental concepts and facts used in the proof are given in Section~\ref{sec:boxdim}.
 Calculations of probability density and average velocity are provided in the Appendix.
 Positive real constants are denoted by $c, c_1, c_2,\dots$